desmos-labs/desmos-contracts/contracts/tips/README.md

 Allows to query the tips that has been sent toward a post.
 This message has the following parameter:
 * `post_id`: Id of the post of interest.

-Here an example of message to query the tips toward the post with id 42:
+Here an example message to query the tips toward the post with id 42:
 ```json
 {
   "post_received_tips": {